 Whether they want to offer a short-term forecast or long-term prediction for some part of the agricultural market, these professionals must have an excellent understanding of agricultural production and relevant economic forces.
 This involves devising data collection methods and using appropriate statistical methods to obtain useful information.
 Agricultural economists may also communicate their findings at seminars and conferences to encourage further research or investment in a particular area.

 Agricultural Economist Salary

-According to the U.S. Bureau of Labor Statistics, the median annual wage for all economists was $93,070 as of May 2013 (www.bls.gov).
-The highest paid economists worked in legal services; however, the federal government was the largest employer of economists as of 2013.
+According to the U.S. Bureau of Labor Statistics, the median annual wage for all economists was $99,180 as of May 2015 (www.bls.gov).
+The highest paid economists worked in pharmaceutical and medicine manufacturing industries; however, the federal government was the largest employer of economists as of 2015.